Q: Do I need to bring my car to Martha’s Vineyard?

 Q: Where can I buy a pass?

-A: One, three, and seven-day passes can be purchased on the bus, at either Steamship Authority terminal, or at the Edgartown Visitors Center on Church Street, or from Ticket Sellers from Memorial Day through Columbus Day.
-31 Day and Annual passes may be purchased at the Edgartown Visitors Center or at the VTA Operations Center at the Airport Business Park, or from Ticket Sellers from Memorial Day through Columbus Day.
+A: 1 Day, 3 Day and 7 Day passes can be purchased on the bus, at either Steamship Authority terminal, at the Edgartown Visitors Center on Church Street, or from Ticket Sellers from Memorial Day through Columbus Day.
+31 Day and Annual passes may be purchased at the Edgartown Visitors Center, at the VTA Operations Center at the Airport Business Park, or from Ticket Sellers from Memorial Day through Columbus Day.

 Q: Does the VTA charter buses or give tours?

-A: No, the VTA does not charter their buses out or give tours.
+A: No, the VTA does not charter their buses or give tours.
 For information on local charter and tour companies, please refer to the Chamber of Commerce webiste - www.mvy.com.

 Q: What do I do if I left something on the bus?